robalberse/playlistjockey/README.md

   - **Beat matching:** playing songs with similar speeds and syncing their beats together
   - **Energy levels:** playing songs with identical intensity

-After picking a random song to begin, the dj_spotify algorithm then identifies other songs from your playlist that meet all or most of the above strategies.
-It then selects the next song by identifying which will lead to the most future matches.
+After picking a random song to begin, the dj_spotify algorithm then identifies other songs from your playlist that meet all or most of the above criteria.
+It then selects the next song by identifying which applicable song will lead to the most future matches.
 The algorithm repeats this process until all songs are sorted.